-• Share of less liquid assets from total assets for those with more than 3 months of essential spending.
+• Share of less liquid assets from total investable assets for those with more than 3 months of essential spending.
+Investable assets are calculated as total assets minus 3 months of essential spending.

 The value of less liquid assets is taken from the WAS, see appendix for the asset classification.